 For many families and young adults with autism, the idea of living independently might feel intimidating.
-However, our resources at Project 1212, one of three of our residential homes, makes the transition easier.
+However, our resources at Project 1212, one of our three residential homes, makes the transition easier.

 The home’s autism-friendly design includes a combination of public and private spaces.
 The ground floor has community space that offers social networking opportunities and is a conduit to the surrounding neighborhood.
 Above and below the community space, two private residential floors can accommodate four individuals with 24/7 staff.

-Our nurturing environment with family-like staff helps integrate residents into the community through job opportunities and volunteer work.
-Additionally, each client has their own personally tailored schedule complete with social opportunities, work/volunteer and/or educational programs.
+Our nurturing environment and family-like staff helps integrate residents into the community through job opportunities and volunteer work.
+Additionally, each client has their own personally-tailored schedule complete with social opportunities, work/volunteer and/or educational programs.

 As part of their customized program, residents may be offered budget and financial literacy support a well as technology training for smartphone applications.
-An emphasis is placed on transportation navigation and applications to teach immediate life skills in order to build independence.
+An emphasis is placed on transportation navigation and building life skills that support independence.

 Our resident program is affiliated with the Rush AARTS Center, offering twenty-four-hour on-call and emergency wrap-around psychiatric care for those in need.

 Project 1212 is a time-flexible housing model.
-Residents could make a permanent home in our community or opt for shorter-term transitional housing for up to 12 months at a time.
+Residents can make a permanent home in our community or opt for shorter-term transitional housing for up to 12 months at a time.

 Please read our FAQ section and please fill out this confidential form and email it to Info@UrbanAutismSolutions.com.
 Once this form has been reviewed we will follow up with you.